 Product development plays a determinative role in the product producing process, which the efficiency of is determined by numerous factors.
 Out of these, considering both the creation and application of the support tools and methods for the design process, and the competitiveness and novelty of the borning product, the designer having the appropriate competence profile has significant importance.
-The expectations required of the designer can be divided into five categories (Fig.1.), which the achievement of, in most cases in traditional engineer programs, is not guaranteed on even levels.
+The expectations required of the designer can be divided into five categories (Figure 1.), which the achievement of, in most cases in traditional engineer programs, is not guaranteed on even levels.
 By the experiences of almost 10 years on the Industrial Design Engineer program of the Budapest University of Technology and Economics, the graduates of this program are approaching the needed requirement profile, implied by the philosophy and concept of education distinct from the conventional engineer education.
+As the reader will see, the gestors determined the curricula to train generalists instead of specialists - unlike the European practice.